 Nicodemus Comes to Jesus

-Do you just know a lot about God—like Nicodemus did?
-Or do you actually know Him personally through what Jesus did for you on the cross?
-Have you accepted God’s amazing gift of eternal life?
-Jesus came to this earth to give it to you!
+Do you know a lot about God—like Nicodemus did?
+Or do you know Him personally?
+Have you accepted God’s amazing gift of eternal life by believing that Jesus died on the cross to pay for your sins?
+Does your life show evidence that you believe and have been born again?